-- César Chávez was a Mexican

-American farm worker, labor

-leader, and civil rights activist who

-founded the United Farm Workers.

-- His work led to numerous improvements for union laborers.

-- His work focused on unskilled migrant laborers.

-- He used non-violent protests like Martin Luther King, Jr.
+- The success of the Delano Grape Strike led to the creation of the United Farm Workers - César Chávez was a Mexican American farm worker, labor leader, and civil rights activist who founded the UFW - His work led to numerous improvements for union laborers. - His work focused on unskilled migrant laborers. - He used non-violent protests like Martin Luther King, Jr.

-- By the 1950s and 1960s, the "Baby Boomer" had grown into teenagers. - Students began to to protest wrongs they saw in American social, political, and economic policy - College students met to form the Students for a Democratic Society in 1962.
+- Students began to to protest wrongs they saw in American social, political, and economic policy - College students met to form the Students for a Democratic Society in 1962.
 The meeting resulted in the Port Huron Statement, in which the students demanded the expansion of democracy. - Signaled the birth of the "New Left" - Soon after the Free-Speech Movement began, staging sit-ins and teach-ins to address issues such as Civil Rights and the Vietnam War

-- 1969 music festival on a farm in New York - "Hippies" gathered at the concert for a three-day party that involved peace, love, and music - Artists such as Jimi Hendrix, Janis Joplin, and Arlo Guthrie performed - "Flower children" of the Woodstock soon changed course to protest the Vietnam War with their shouts of "Make love, not war!"
+- "Hippies" gathered at the concert for a three-day party that involved peace, love, and music - Artists such as Jimi Hendrix, Janis Joplin, and Arlo Guthrie performed - "Flower children" of the Woodstock soon changed course to protest the Vietnam War with their shouts of "Make love, not war!"